Do you only think that blood sugar matters if you have been diagnosed with diabetes or metabolic syndrome??

 Your body aims to keep your blood sugar at an optimal level.
 High enough, so you’re not light-headed, fatigued, and irritable and low enough that your body doesn’t require excess insulin to remove sugar from the blood.

 Prolonged periods of elevated blood sugar levels can lead to “insulin resistance.”
 This is when your cells are so tired of responding to insulin that they start ignoring (or resisting) it.
-In the long term, this ultimately this leads to diabetes.
+In the long term, this ultimately leads to diabetes.

 Well, when you eat excess sugars or refined starches, your blood sugar rises too much.
 The result is that your body overreacts with insulin.
 This causes the subsequent crash in energy (causing fatigue) and cravings (making weight loss challenging).